xxozzi/shoveler/README.md

 # !
 TSA judges !
-similarities in code to others are due to us copying the examples in leaflets documentation directly, modifying the code to no longer have comments. the same was done with a few other classes (the toolbar-copied from examples of alternative UIs in UI library documentation, also comments removed)
+similarities in code to others are due to us copying the examples in leaflets documentation directly, modifying the code to no longer have comments, and changing to better fit in with our UI style and needs. the same was done with a few other classes (the toolbar--copied from examples of alternative UIs for the toolbar in UI library documentation, also comments removed + adapted for our usecases)

 # 🥄 Shoveler
 A web-based AI tool for selecting regions of land and determining the best agricultural strategy using real-time, open source, local data. <br><br>